vireshpati/founder-rank/README.md

 ## Usage

-`scripts/` provides some easy usage of core functions, but all pipelines are implemented in `notebooks/` as well.
+`scripts/` provides some easy usage of core functions, but all pipelines are implemented in `notebooks/` as well (notebooks are probably preferred to work with).

 ### 1. Generate Synthetic Training Data
 Generate synthetic founder profiles for training: